 First-time parents are required to meet with Laura Stierman in a low-key atmosphere on Tuesday evenings at 7:00pm to talk about the sacrament and go over the Rite of Baptism.
-Our faith conversations and tour of the church will be about an hour.
+Our faith conversations and tour of the church will be about 30 minutes.
 We use FORMED.org for our Baptismal preparation; at their own convenience, parents will watch a series of videos called ReBorn before meeting with Laura.

 Returning parents need only to fill out the form below.

 Parents are entrusted to choose up to two Godparents.
 Godparents are an important part of the life of the child, since they will support and teach the child throughout life!